AlexejNikulin/Clinical-Sequence-Modeling-with-Transformers/README.md

 These metrics measure how well the model ranks the correct event among its predictions.

+## Conclusion

+This project demonstrates how transformer models can be applied to temporal clinical data in order to model patient trajectories.
+By representing patient histories as sequences of clinical event tokens extracted from the MIMIC-IV dataset, the model learns contextual relationships between diagnoses, laboratory events, medications, and admission-related events using a masked language modeling objective.

+The best performing model achieved a **Top-1 accuracy of 74.35%**, **Top-5 accuracy of 92.14%**, and **Top-10 accuracy of 94.32%** on the masked language modeling task, with a **Mean Reciprocal Rank (MRR) of 0.823**.
+For next-event prediction, the baseline model achieved approximately **27% Top-1 accuracy** at the token level, while event-type-level prediction reached around **61.9% Top-1 accuracy**, indicating that the model captures meaningful temporal patterns even when exact event prediction is difficult.

+Overall, these results suggest that compact transformer architectures can effectively model longitudinal clinical event sequences.
+Future improvements could include integrating additional clinical modalities, refining the event tokenization strategy, and experimenting with larger transformer architectures capable of capturing longer patient histories.

 ## How to use - Script explanation

 ### Setup